Regular Article

 Read More ...

-This paper presents a novel laser pulse energy measurement method based on photoacoustic converters.
-The concept of paper design and built energy meters using PZT as three specimens have a diameter of (20, 24, and 25) mm, and coating SiO2 was chosen in this test because it has special properties, is affordable, and is compact in size.
+This paper introduces an innovative method for measuring laser pulse energy using photoacoustic converters.
+The concept of paper design and built energy meters using PZT as three specimens have a diameter of (20, 24, and 25) mm, and coating SiO2 was chosen in this test because it has unique properties, is affordable and is compact.
 Genetic energy meters are expensive.
-Comparing the genetic meter (used in this study that is manufactured of pyroelectric material and PZT/SiO2).
+They were comparing the genetic meter (used in this study that is manufactured of pyroelectric material and PZT/SiO2).
 The outcomes demonstrated that within the laser pulse's energy (100-400mJ).
 Peak voltage values for PZT composites range from 0.48 to 0.84 volts at the voltage output as their diameter increases (PZT-S with a diameter of 20 mm).
-The output voltage ranges for PZT-M (diameter 24 mm) and PZT-B (diameter 25 mm) are 0.18 to 0.68 volts and 0.08 to 0.56 volts, respectively.
+The output voltage ranges for PZT-M (diameter 24 mm) and PZT-B (diameter 25 mm) are 0.18 to 0.68 and 0.08 to 0.56, respectively.
 The design has been built and characterized by measured voltage and energy meter sources.
 A piezoelectric actuator had been fabricated on silicon sand wafer composites by converting the light waves (the laser pulse) into shock waves.
-Unlike the energy meter type (pyroelectric) for genetic-, the energy meter created in (PZT/SiO2) is unaffected by Damage caused by high temperatures from laser Nd:YAG pulse energy.
+Unlike the energy meter type (pyroelectric) for genetic-, the energy meter created in (PZT/SiO2) is unaffected by Damage caused by high temperatures from laser Nd: YAG pulse energy.